 -- Smoking bars can include hookahs, cigars, and vapes.
-While Massachusetts passed a flavor restriction in November 2019, flavored tobacco is allowed in smoking bars. - -- We have learned from the vaping crisis that flavors attract young people, leading to unintended addiction and negative health consequences. -- Tobacco use caus- - es chronic diseases and shortens life.
-As a city and state, we have come a long way in reducing tobacco use in young people. -- As a community, we - environment that makes healthy choices The health of our citizens should come before business interests and profits. - use of tobacco and sends the wrong message to our kids - enticing and addicting young adults. -- Can hookah instruments, which are meant to be shared, be properly sanitized to prevent the spread of disease?
+While Massachusetts passed a flavor restriction in November 2019, flavored tobacco is allowed in smoking bars. - -- We have learned from the vaping crisis that flavors attract young people, leading to unintended addiction and negative health consequences. - -- Tobacco use causes chronic diseases and shortens life.
+As a city and state, we have come a long way in reducing tobacco use in young people. -- As a community, we - should strive to create an environment that makes healthy choices The health of our citizens should come before business interests and profits.
+Allowing a smoking bar creates an environ- - ment that promotes the use of tobacco and sends the wrong message to our kids - enticing and addicting young adults. -- Can hookah instruments, which are meant to be shared, be properly sanitized to prevent the spread of disease?